-Pursuant to the equitable tolling doctrine, the one-year limitations period may be tolled in very rare circumstances for equitable reasons when the petitioner demonstrates "(1) that he has been pursuing his rights diligently, and (2) some extraordinary circumstance stood in his way and prevented timely filing."
+In very rare circumstances, the one-year limitations period may be tolled for equitable reasons when the petitioner demonstrates "(1) that he has been pursuing his rights diligently, and (2) some extraordinary circumstance stood in his way and prevented timely filing."
 Holland, 560 U.S. at 649 (emphasis added).
 Equitable tolling is not available where the late filing is due to the petitioner's excusable neglect.
-Id.; Miller v.
+See id.; Miller v.
 New Jersey State Dept. of Corr., 145 F.3d 616, 618-19 (3d Cir.
 1998).
 A petitioner's obligation to act diligently applies to both his filing of the federal habeas application and to his filing of state post-conviction applications.
 See LaCava v.
 Kyler, 398 F.3d 271, 277 (3d Cir.2005).
 In turn, the Third Circuit has explained that equitable tolling of AEDPA's limitations period may be appropriate in the following circumstances: